et9719/GreenwoodAS/README.md

 The steps to deploy are as follows:

-- Frist I created a new repository by clicking new in the GitHub repository menu
+- First, I created a new repository by clicking new in the GitHub repository menu
-- I used the Code-institute-Org/gitpod-full-template and created a repositiory name.
+- I used the Code-institute-Org/gitpod-full-template and created a repository name.
 - I continued by clicking in the create repository button at the bottom of the page.
-- When it had been created i then went to settings.
+- When it had been created I then went to settings.
-- Scrolled down to github pages where it says "Pages settings now has its own dedicated tab!
+- Scrolled down to Github pages where it says "Pages settings now has its own dedicated tab!
 Check it out here!"
-And i followed the link.
+And I followed the link.
-- When on github pages i selected the source to be the main branch and pressed save.
+- When on Github pages I selected the source to be the main branch and pressed save.
 - A message then pops up that says " Your site is ready to be published at  Your site is published at https://et9719.github.io/GreenwoodAS/" and when clicked on will take you to the site.

  ## Credits